 Thanks to Damien Tournoud’s previous work getting the graph out wasn’t too complicated.
 His sanbox module already output the entities and bundles.
 It was merely missing the relationships between them, and a UI to display the graph.

-So, standing on the shoulders of giants, we’ve adapted the code and now have an Entity Relationships module.
+So, standing on the shoulders of giants, we’ve adapted the code and now have an Entities Diagram module.